Deer Park, Toronto

 Deer Park is a neighbourhood in Toronto, Ontario, Canada.
-It is centered on the intersection of Yonge Street and St. Clair Avenue and its boundaries are the Vale of Avoca section of Rosedale ravine in the east, Farnham Avenue and Jackes Avenue in the south, Avenue Road and Oriole Parkway in the west, the Beltline Trail in the north on the west side of Yonge Street, and Glen Elm Avenue in the north on the east side of Yonge Street.
+It is centered on the intersection of Yonge Street and St. Clair Avenue.
+Its boundaries are the Vale of Avoca section of Rosedale Ravine in the east, Farnham Avenue and Jackes Avenue in the south, Avenue Road and Oriole Parkway in the west, the Beltline Trail in the north on the west side of Yonge Street, and Glen Elm Avenue in the north on the east side of Yonge Street.
 For the purposes of social policy analysis and research, the Toronto government’s Social Development & Administration division includes Deer Park within the City of Toronto's official "Rosedale-Moore Park" and "Yonge-St.Clair" neighbourhood profiles.
-The neighbourhood is in Ward 22, represented by Councillor Josh Matlow at Toronto City Council.
+Deer Park is in Ward 22, which is represented by Councillor Josh Matlow at Toronto City Council.

 The commercial area along the main streets is known simply as Yonge and St. Clair.
-Marked by a cluster of office buildings, the area also includes a number of restaurants, shops, and services, as well as the St. Clair subway station, the terminus for the 512 St. Clair streetcar.
+Marked by a cluster of office buildings, the area also includes a number of restaurants, shops, and services, as well as the St. Clair subway station, which is the terminus for the 512 St. Clair streetcar.